minprog/hangman/classic/hangman.md

 Now an obvious fix is to change the main code (that we provided) to ensure that your game player enters a word length of at least 4 (or so).
 That might make a nicer game and is a good idea in any case.
 Fine!

-However, let's also make it much easier to debug our program by clearly **specifying** in the `Lexicon` initialiser which lengths are allowed.
-Why should the `Lexicon` class accept negative word lengths indeed?
-So let's put in a so-called **assertion** that forces this check and specified the limits of the class.
-Add the following line to the very top of the `Lexicon` initialiser:
+But can't we also prevent the `Lexicon` initialiser from accepting invalid word lengths?
+It would be much easier to debug our program when this class simply does not accept negative word lengths.
+And indeed, there is a thing called an **assertion** that we can use.
+Just add the following line to the very top of the `Lexicon` initialiser:

     assert word_length > 0 and word_length < 44, "Invalid word length for Lexicon"